sborms/futsalfriend/README.md

     - The _palmares_ of the team (i.e. the competition positions they achieved in the past).
 - **Step 5** - Go to each region-specific sportshall's page URL and parse all _individual sportshalls_ together with metadata like address and email address.
 - **Step 6** - Go to each of the player's page URL and grab their _historical statistics_.
-- **Step 7** - Transform all the scraped data into several tables including relevant metadata (for instance, area and region).
+- **Step 7** - Transform all scraped data into several tables including relevant metadata (for instance, area and region).
 - **Step 8** - Store the tables in a database (in this case SQLite but alternatively on the cloud).

 All relevant code is in the `scraper/` folder.
 You can call `make scrape` to run the full scraping script `main.py`.
 It takes around 15-20 minutes, plus another 10-15 minutes if the geographic coordinates for the sportshalls need to be processed afresh.

 The resulting database is not fully relational.
 It can be seen as a **(very) lightweight data warehouse**, set up in such a way that later aggregations in the web application can be done more efficiently.

+Through a GitHub Actions workflow defined in `.github/workflows/scraper.yaml`, the data is scraped every Thursday early morning and an updated SQLite database is then pushed to the `database/` folder.
+The web application is refreshed automatically afterwards.

 The main scraping script includes some nice logging.
 See below!
 For more information about the logging setup, this [Medium post](https://medium.com/@sborms/while-my-python-script-gently-logs-2a3491338ecd) helps.